 Modern supply chain management considers the supply chain as a single entity rather than disparate pathways along the chain.
 A common example of this is the comparison of Blockbuster to Netflix — the traditional supply chain focused on the process necessary to supply physical DVDs to stores across the nation for consumers to rent.
 Netflix created a modern supply chain built around what the customer really wanted, such as the ability to watch shows from anywhere at any time, and developed a more efficient, virtual method to deliver the product to the user.

 Emerging technologies allow organizations to modernize their supply chains in powerful ways.
 Artificial intelligence, for example, is enhancing the way modern supply chain analytics is conducted.
-For years now, industry leaders have used AI-based technologies such as machine learning and predictive analytics to better predict demand and manage inventory levels throughout distribution networks — for example, to synthesize weather forecasts, fleet availability and historical shopping data to make sure there will be enough snow shovels in stock ahead of that big winter storm.
+For years now, industry leaders have used AI-based technologies such as machine learning and predictive analytics to inform their key decision making as they can better predict demand and manage inventory levels throughout distribution networks — for example, to synthesize weather forecasts, fleet availability and historical shopping data to make sure there will be enough snow shovels in stock ahead of that big winter storm.

 The result can be revolutionary at the ecosystem level, and within each link of the distribution chain.
 Inside the distribution center, for example, AI-based machine vision systems can mine photos of packages as they move through automated lines for evidence of potential damage to the product or to identify whether a large, non-standard product is a tire or a spool of wire cable.
 This information can be used to tighten up procedures within the distribution center, or can be shared with vendors to help them comply with shipping policies to keep automated systems running smoothly.